 Overcrowding is not necessarily a good reason on its own, but is a factor that the council should take into account along with other reasons.

 Get advice if you think it wasn't reasonable for you to stay, but the council says it was.
-Use our directory to find an adviser in your area.

 What if your home is at risk but you haven't actually left yet?

 Many councils routinely advise people who are threatened with eviction or repossession to stay in the accommodation until the landlord or lender gets a court order and bailiff's warrant.
 The fact that they have given you a notice to quit or notice seeking possession does not mean that you are legally required to leave.
 It is usually advisable to stay where you are until this has been checked with the local council, as long as it is reasonable for you to stay there (see above).

 You should check whether the correct possession procedure has been followed as it may be possible to stop the eviction at any stage, and tackle any underlying issues, such as debt.
 The procedures that must be followed depend on whether the home is owner-occupied or rented, and if it is rented, what type of tenancy you have.

 Use Shelter's tenancy checker to check what sort of tenancy you have.